heathermiller/wwwpickling/benchmarks/index.md

 have our own microbenchmarks, as well as benchmarks on real-world data types and applications.

+Becuase Scala Pickling is an intended-for-production project, benchmarks are critical for determining potential impact and thus utility in production applications.
+We will continue amass such benchmarks and post them here.

 - [Collections Benchmark](vector.html) A suite of microbenchmarks pickling immutable collections.
 - [GeoTrellis Benchmark](geotrellis.html).
 Benchmarked data types from the [Geotrellis](https://github.com/geotrellis/geotrellis) project.